ksinghs/ksinghs/README.md

-### Hey 👋🏽, I'm [Kundan Singh!] (https://ksinghs.github.io)
+### Hey 👋🏽, I'm [Kundan Singh!]

-Hi, I'm Kundan Singh, a software engineer with passion of becoming an AI Engineer.
+Hi, I'm Kundan Singh, a software engineer cum Data Analyst with passion of Business Intelligence using Artificial Intelligence.

-- 🔭 I’m currently studying masters in University of Genoa, Italy.
+- 🔭 I’m currently studying masters in University of Genoa, Italy, likely to be graduated by Dec 2021.
-- 🌱 I’m currently learning Data Science and AI passionately.
+- 🌱 I’m currently learning Data Science and Business Analytics passionately.
-- 👯 I’m looking to collaborate on some cool AI projects in Politics and Engineering.
+- 👯 I’m looking to collaborate on some cool BI projects in Politics and Trading.
 - 💬 Ask me about anything [here](https://github.com/ksinghs/ksinghs/issues)
 - 📫 How to reach me: kundan.singhs@hotmail.com;
 - 📝[Resume]